Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Proposed Higher-Order Tensor Model for L-shaped Nested Array

-Using both cross-correlation tensors ${\cal R}_{xz}$ and ${\cal R}_{zx}$, a higher-order tensor model that fully exploits the multi-dimensional structure shared by all subarrays in L-shaped nested array as well as the joint target spatial information can be constructed.
-To demonstrate this, let us consider only the signal term at first.
-Each factor matrix in ${\cal \tilde R}_{zx}$ is a Vandermonde matrix.
-Thus, the conjugate symmetric property can be utilized.
-It is given by
+Using both cross-correlation tensors ${\cal R}_{\rm xz}$ and ${\cal R}_{\rm zx}$, a higher-order tensor model that fully exploits the multi-dimensional structure shared by all subarrays in { the} L-shaped nested array as well as the joint sources spatial information can be designed.